Mold Removal in Elizabethtown, PA Pennsylvania 17022

 Call 1-888-217-6019 now.

 1. A sour smell.
 It's a unique smell.
-Even if you don't discern anything, you know it's there.
+Even if you can't detect anything, you know it's there.

 2. Visual Microbial Growth.
-Dark splotches on the walls, ceiling flooring, or baseboards.
-Spots in the ceiling may indicate a leaking roof or a burst pipe or condensation in ductwork.
-Dark patches or dark brown or black mold on the walls may be a sign of a cracked or burst pipe behind the wall.
-It may be an incipient leak, but the damage can only become worse.
+Dark splotches on the ceilings, walls, floors, or baseboards.
+Splotches across the ceiling may indicate a leaking roof or burst pipe or condensation in ductwork.
+Dark spots or dark brown or black mold in the walls may suggest cracks or burst pipe that is hidden behind the wall.
+It may be a slow leak, but the damage can only get worse.

-3. Soft Moist Spots on the Floors, Walls or Ceiling.
-This could be a sign that the microbial growth is occurring.
-Mold may appear invisible right now however it may be hiding behind the drywall, on the supporting studs, beneath the flooring, or in the roof of your home.
+3. soft moist spots on the Floors, Walls or Ceiling.
+This may be a sign that the microbial growth is occurring.
+The mold may have not been visible yet but it may be behind the drywall or on the supporting studs, beneath the flooring or in the attic of your home.

-4. Unexplained health issue.
-The constant headaches, coughing and nausea or feeling sick only you are at home or in certain places.
-These symptoms that persist may indicate mold exists.
+4. Unexplained illness.
+Nagging coughing, headaches or nausea or feeling ill only when at home or in certain areas.
+These persistent allergy-type symptoms could indicate that mold is present.
 The four groups that are most vulnerable to illnesses caused by mold include:

 • Children